 FREQUENTLY ASKED QUESTIONS

 Any further questions?
-If you have any other questions that are not answered on this website then please be sure to ask us directly.
-Please email your query to email@example.com and we’ll get back to you ASAP
+If you have any other queries that are not answered on this website then please be sure to ask us directly.
+Please email your query to email@example.com and we’ll get back to you as soon as possible.

-A: The show will take place across three days in November from Friday 10th November 2017 to Sunday 12th November 2017
+A: The show will take place across three days from Friday 8 to Sunday 10 November 2019

 A: The opening times are as follows:

-A: Please be aware there is a range of ticket packages available including different prices for advance tickets and on the door tickets.
-To save time and money we would recommend booking your tickets in advance to see the all the ticket packages available please click here.
+A: There are a wide range of ticket packages available including different prices for advance tickets and on the door tickets.
+To save time and money we would recommend booking your tickets in advance - to see the all the ticket packages available please click here.

-A: Parking your motorbike at the NEC is free and the car parking charge is currently £12.00 per car (click here to see The NEC's parking information).
 This is a charge levied by the venue (The NEC) and not by the show.
-The Classic Motorbike Show (Clarion Events Ltd) does not receive a single penny of the NEC’s parking charge.
+The Classic Motor Show (Clarion Events Ltd) does not receive a single penny of the NEC’s parking charge.
 There are shuttle buses running from the NEC car parks to the halls.
-For more information on Car Parking, please click here http://www.thenec.co.uk/visiting-us/car-parking
+For more information on Car Parking, please click here www.thenec.co.uk/visiting-us/car-parking

 Car Parking Tips

 - Some visitors prefer to park at, or close to, a local train station (one that runs through Birmingham International of course) and do the last stint by train.